alexcg1/alexcg1.github.io/pages/butterfly.md

 It's a piece of jewelry that sits on you and moves like a real life-size (more or less) butterfly.

+### Can I Buy One?

+Right now I'm still working on building the thing.
+I'm looking to potentially sell them in future though.

 ### Why Do This?

 I had a dream one night that I was covered in butterflies.
 I woke up and wondered how to make that a reality.
 Then I wondered how to _ethically_ make it a reality.
 Hence this project.